the-programmers-hangout/Mimic/README.md

 self | Generate a random number of sentences from your own messages! | `mimic!self` stats | Display statistics of your messages | `mimic!stats`

+### Privacy

+Mimic is explicitly opt-in.
+* Messages from users that are not opted-in will not be stored.
+* Message edits from opted-in users will be reflected in the database.
+* Messages that are deleted by opted-in users will be deleted from the database.
+* Opting out will remove all user messages and user details from the database.
+* Users that are opted-in and leave a server will have their details and messages deleted.